yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `discoveryIgnoreTags` (optional): Comma-separated blacklist of tags.
 If an API has one or several of these blacklist tags, the agent ignores this API and will not publish it to AMPLIFY Central.
 This property takes precedence over the filter property below.
 The default value is empty, which means no API is ignored.

 `filter` (optional): Expression to filter the API you want the agent to discover.
-See [Filtering APIs to be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
+See [Discover APIs](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
 Leaving this field empty tells the agent to discover all published APIs (REST / SOAP).

 `proxyApicIDField` (optional): The field name used to store AMPLIFY Central identifier for the front-end proxy in API Manager.
 Default value is **apicId**.
 If you do not intend to change it, comment this property.
 Be aware that the field will not be visible in the API Manager front-end proxy, as it is a specific configuration.
 If you want to see that field or customize it, refer to Add a custom property to APIs in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.